What Happens If I’m Caught Driving with a Suspended Driver’s License in New York?

 Why Licenses Are Suspended in New York

 A license may be suspended in New York for a few different reasons, but the most common reason is failure to answer a traffic ticket.
-If you fail to answer with a plea of Not Guilty or Guilty, fail to appear in court for a court date, your license may be suspended.
+If you fail to answer with a plea of Not Guilty or Guilty, or fail to appear in court for a court date, your license may be suspended.

 Tickets may go unanswered because the driver forgot, or for some other reason.
 However, there are cases where drivers are unaware of the ticket, and as a result, unaware that their license has been suspended.
 This typically occurs when drivers fail to update their address with the DMV.
 While this is not an uncommon scenario, it is one that is preventable.
 It is your responsibility to ensure that your contact information is up to date.

+Drivers from out of state may also have their driving privileges suspended in New York and not realize it.
+An AUO3 charge is typically the result.
 No matter the reason for your license being suspended, AUO3 charges can have a permanent effect on your life.
 For this reason, it is important to hire an experienced suspended license lawyer with a track record for success.
 The right lawyer may be able to reduce the charges to a non-criminal offense.

 More Reading